 If you’re struggling with getting enough distance between you and your pup in the first place, try to enlist to some help.
 With one person standing ten paces away, holding on to your pup, only request that they loosen their grip when you have said the command of your choosing.

 For older dogs who need to work on their recall, you might find the opposite problems occurs.
 In this case, you’ll want to be the most exciting thing in the area.
 Your dog isn’t going to want to sniff that funny-looking tree if they’ve noticed that their human is holding something squeaky.
 All you’ll need to do here is use your command as soon as they begin making their way back to you.
 If they stop, because they’ve spotted something shiny, use your command again and show them what you have.

-3. Make it Worth Their While to Come Back
+Make It Worth Their While to Come Back

 Nobody wants to be around someone who is angry, frustrated or downright negative.
 That goes for dogs, too.
 If you’re angry, or shout at your dog when they do what you’ve asked, then they simply won’t come back to you next time.
 Always, always, always make it worth their while to come back- even if you’re stressed or had to call them back because they’ve been naughty.